 • Sign up for recall notifications of children's products.

-• Be mindful of what is near or within reach — knives, a hot pan, a breakable glass or anything you don't want them to touch.
+• Be mindful of what is near or within reach—knives, a hot pan, a breakable glass, or anything you don't want them to touch.

 • Remember that parental supervision is essential.
 "We remind our children they can’t move the learning tower," said Rothman, "But they still try!"
-Learning towers are not designed for a child to use alone.

 • Follow all maximum weight and height specifications.
-Also, if you have a tall kid and their knee is above the frame of the tower, they could fall out and you should discontinue use and switch to a simple step stool.
+Also, if you have a tall kid and their knee is above the frame of the tower, they could fall out, and you should discontinue use and switch to a simple step stool.

 Why trust Good Housekeeping?